 News, Highlights + More

-- Patrons can book half hour appointments to browse the collection or use a public computer Tuesdays, Wednesdays, Fridays, and Saturdays 12-5pm and Thursdays 2-7pm.
+- Patrons are welcome to browse the collection and can book an hour long appointment to use a public computer Mondays, Tuesdays, Wednesdays, Fridays, and Saturdays 10:30am-4:30pm and Thursdays 1:30 – 7:30pm.

-- Curbside checkout will be available during the same hours but will move to the library’s side entrance.
+- Curbside checkout will be available during the same hours.

 - The meeting rooms, program room, and makerlab are closed to the public.